 Clinician Researcher Academy

-The QIMR Berghofer Clinician Researcher Academy is designed as a scaffold to support the development and coordination of research collaborations, and the career development, professional development, academic training and mentorship with and for clinician researchers*.
+The QIMR Berghofer-Royal Brisbane and Women’s Hospital Clinician Researcher Academy supports the development and coordination of research collaborations, and the career development, professional development, academic training and mentorship of clinician researchers.

-How are we achieving this?
 Our Academy is a partnership with the Royal Brisbane and Women’s Hospital, Metro North Health and Queensland Health to co-design and integrate research training and collaborations with the health workforce.

-Why is this important?
-Research and innovation are critical for a high-performing health system, to ensure the future health and well-being of Queenslanders.
+Research and innovation are critical for a high-performing health system, to ensure the future health and wellbeing of Queenslanders.
 Clinician researchers have a key role in bridging the gap between clinical practice and research, driving the application of new discoveries to real-world healthcare settings.

 What are our focus areas?